 About Toxic Synovitis

-Sometimes toxic synovitis is confused with septic arthritis, or infectious arthritis, a more serious condition caused by a bacterial infection that invades the joints and can cause long-term joint damage.
-Your doctor can rule out septic arthritis or other conditions through a physical exam and diagnostic tests.
+Sometimes toxic synovitis can be confused with septic arthritis, or infectious arthritis, a more serious condition caused by a bacterial infection that invades the joints and can cause long-term joint damage.
+Doctors can rule out septic arthritis or other conditions through a physical exam and diagnostic tests.

-When kids have toxic synovitis, the pain may come and go or shift from one hip to the other.
-Here are more signs to look for:
+When kids have toxic synovitis, the pain starts suddenly and usually is only on one side of the body.
+Other signs to look for:

-- recent history of a viral infection, such as a cold or stomach virus
+- a recent viral infection, such as a cold or stomach virus

 - limping with toes turned outward, the knee bent or straightened

-- hip discomfort that occurs after a long period of resting the joint (such as sitting in a car, at a desk, or watching TV)
+- hip discomfort that happens after a long period of resting the joint (such as sitting in a car or at a desk, or watching TV)